Application Process and Admissions

 - Fill out the Acknowledgement page and submit.

-- Request ADA to send your Dental Admissions Test Official Report Scores to the DMD-PhD Coordinator at:
+- Request ADA to send your Dental Admissions Test Official Report Scores to the DMD-PhD Coordinator, Dr. David Culp.

 - Send an email to the DMD-PhD Coordinator indicating you have submitted an application for the DMD-PhD program to UF Admissions and have also requested DAT scores be sent.